USDT vs. USDC vs. DAI – Which Stablecoin Is Best in 2023?

 Stablecoins have had a tremendous role in making digital assets more accessible to everyone, bridging the gap between the crypto space and traditional finance.
 They are also essential to decentralized finance (DeFi) – one of the biggest blockchain trends, forming many trading pairs listed on decentralized exchanges.

-As of mid-August 2023, USDT, USDC, and DAI are the three largest stablecoins by market cap.
-Binance USD (BUSD) comes fourth, but it’s not included in our comparison.
+As of mid-August 2024, USDT, USDC, and DAI are the three largest stablecoins by market cap.
 All of them are pegged to the USD.
-Together, they account for 10% of the entire crypto market.
+Together, they account for 7.5% of the entire crypto market.

 Source: TradingView